gabrielheinrich/devhaus-academy-interim/lessons/html_and_js.md

 ## HTML Retrieval

 - Which values can you set on the `display` property?
-- What is the difference between `display: hidden` and `display: none`?
+- What is the difference between `display: hidden` and `visibility: hidden`?
 - What is the difference between the selectors `body.is-dark` and `body .is-dark`?

 ## Let's get in Formation - HTML Forms